Food & Beverage Businesses

 Comparing Startup Costs

-• Food Truck - Higher cost but self-propelled mobility.
-Many food trailer operators upgrade to trucks once profitable.
+• Food Truck - Higher cost ($50,000-$200,000) because it carries an engine, transmission, and commercial-auto insurance.
+Many food trailer operators upgrade to a truck once profitable and ready for more mobility.

 Frequently Asked Questions